 Other thing I would like to share : Loving all my roles in my life, as wife, mother, daughter, student, scientist and woman.

 Why FdSn : I'm passionate about learning food processing and packaging technology and my great love for numbers pushed me to pursue my masters in food process engineering.
-IIT is a great place for food science research with many talented doctorates and research scholars, which really emphasized my innovative research ideas and helped me to set my career in right direction.
-Always proud to be a part of IIT family.
+Illinois Tech is a great place for food science research with many talented doctorates and research scholars, which really emphasized my innovative research ideas and helped me to set my career in right direction.
+Always proud to be a part of Illinois Tech family.

 Important Information for Graduates and Guests

 You can park in any open lot on campus.
 There are no permits required on commencement day.
 Parking is free.

 Last-Minute Regalia Pick-Up

 If you need to pick up your tickets and/or regalia the day of commencement, find Jeremy Hajek between 7:30 and 8:30 am in the MTCC at the SAT table near the Bookstore and Global Grounds.